 - Repeat this movement with your other side to complete one rep.

-- The number of repetitions and sets depends up to you.
+- The number of repetitions and sets depends on you.

-Like IYT raises, W superman raise is also one of the essential back strengthening bodyweight exercises you can do without equipment.
+W Superman raise is one of the essential back-strengthening bodyweight exercises you can do without equipment.

 How to do the “W” Superman